scara82/TicTacToe/README.md

 It was hard.
 Tic tac toe maybe can look like something very easy, ok, now I now, it isn't!
 Not for a newbie like me!

 I often literally spent hours on a little piece of code to just change idea and approach at the end (I had a lot of horrible ideas at the start).
-But I still learned a lot from my little failures..I think it is a great way of learning, but I also asked for help, DT and Kasun(my teachers) are great(thanks)!
+But I still learned a lot from my little failures..I think it is a great way of learning, but I also asked for help!

 Technologies used
 -----------------